 Government contracting can open up a world of opportunities for small businesses, but there’s no denying that breaking into this market can be a challenge.
 However, there are programs created by the federal government to empower smaller businesses.
 HUBZone is one program in particular that is a powerful tool for leveling the playing field in some of the most underserved communities across America.
 By leveraging this program, your small business can gain the competitive edge needed to secure contracts.

-In this article, we’re taking a closer look at the HUBZone map and how its designations might impact your eligibility.
+In this article, we’re taking a closer look at the HUBZone map, what it is, and how its designations might impact your eligibility.
 We’re also sharing some of the recent expansions of the map and how these updates are determined.
 So keep reading to better understand how to use the HUBZone map, not only so you can confirm your eligibility but to also gain valuable insights for your contracting business.

 What is a HUBZone area?